theFlyingPig83/solid-api/infrastructure/k3s-cluster-setup.md

 ```

-	- We should see both the master and worker nodes listed locally.
+We should see both the master and worker nodes listed locally!